pLkYpHr/pLkYpHr/README.md

 - 👋 Hi, I’m @pLkYpHr
-- 👀 I’m interested in ...
+- 👀 I’m interested in MatLa, oython and C++; with a game script writing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a game project
-- 📫 How to reach me ...
+- 📫 How to reach me yanhui.lee.0511@gmail.com

 <!---
 pLkYpHr/pLkYpHr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.